-Easy Thick Crochet Wash & Dishcloths – It’s almost the end of the school year and I’ve been thinking about what sort of thank you gifts to give my daughter’s teachers and instructors (school, piano, dance, baseball, etc.).
-I’m all about homemade gifts when at all possible so I started thinking about everything I’ve been learning or working on lately.
-For the past 2 months I’ve been taking pottery classes, learning how to use the potters wheel.
+It’s almost the end of the school year and I’ve been thinking about what sort of thank you gifts to give my daughter’s teachers and instructors (school, piano, dance, baseball, etc.).
+I’m all about homemade gifts when at all possible so I settled on making a crochet dishcloth.
+There are lots of free crochet dishcloth patterns online, but I wanted to make my own unique one.

+For the past 2 months, I’ve been taking pottery classes, and learning how to use the potter's wheel.
 I’ve also started making handmade soap on a regular basis which we now use every day in our household (check out my post on how to make Natural Calendula Soap here).

-This crochet dishcloth pattern is about as easy as it gets – a perfect pattern for beginners.
-You only need to know 2 stitches, the chain stitch and how to single crochet.
+This crochet dishcloth pattern is about as easy as it gets – a perfect crochet pattern for beginners who are learning how to crochet.
+You only need to know 2 easy crochet stitches, the chain stitch and how to single crochet.

 Easy Thick Crochet Wash & Dishcloths Pattern

-- Cotton Yarn – Knit One Crochet Two (2 balls at a time)
+Cotton Yarn – Knit One Crochet Two (2 balls at a time)

-- Yarn or tapestry needle
+Yarn or tapestry needle

 Hold both ends of yarn together (you will be crocheting with them as is they are one the entire time), make a slip stitch and chain 20 stitches

 end.
 Once you reach the end, chain 1 and then turn.

 Row 2: 1sc in every stitch until you reach the end.
-Chain 1, turn your work.

 Repeat row 2 until you've made a square (you can tell if you've made a square by folding the cloth in half diagonally.